HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking R code for possible problems ...
 NOTE
     ```
     ...
-    tost,MethyLumiSet: no visible global function definition for ‘betas<-’
     tost,MethyLumiSet: no visible global function definition for
       ‘unmethylated’
     tost,MethyLumiSet: no visible global function definition for ‘pvals’